badar121/badar121/README.md

-- 👋 Hi, I’m @badar121
+- Hi, I’m @badar121
-- 👀 I’m interested in ...
+- I’m interested in web development especially in WordPress.
-- 🌱 I’m currently learning ...
+- I’m currently specializing in WordPress
-- 💞️ I’m looking to collaborate on ...
+- I also write blogs related to web development and WordPress on my website https://vusialkot.com/
-- 📫 How to reach me ...
+- 📫 You can reach me at badarshahbaz28@gmail.com

 <!---
 badar121/badar121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.